Line C (Rome Metro): Construction

 Archeological investigations began in August 2006, before the first construction sites opened in March 2007 on Piazza Roberto Malatesta, to construct Malatesta station.
 The Lodi station followed one month later.

 In May 2008, crews constructed two tunnel boring machines at Giardinetti, and two months later the old Rome-Pantano railway was truncated at Giardinetti to allow restructuring part of the old surface line, which forms a part of the new metro.
 This section, from Montecompatri-Pantano to Parco di Centocelle, opened in 2014.
 The section between Parco di Centocelle to Lodi opened on 29 June 2015, one further station (San Giovanni) opened in May 2018.
-The section of Line C further west is partly under construction (to Fori Imperiali-Colosseo with one further station in between) and is due to open in 2024.
-Planning for an additional station at Piazza Venezia is currently in the planning phase and funding has been secured.
+The section of Line C further west is partly under construction (to Piazza Venezia with two further station in between).
 Project planning for further extensions crossing the city centre (from Venezia to Clodio-Mazzini) was suspended in 2010.
 A shortened extension to Ottaviano (thus providing a second interchange with Line A) is again under discussion.

 In 2009, during preliminary excavations for the station at Piazza Venezia (near the Capitoline Hill) workers found remains of what has been identified as emperor Hadrian's Athenaeum.